holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/14_prisoners_dilemma/lesson_plan.md

     - Slowly work up to building your own bot in python
     - Will play all the big bots against each other in an "arena"
 - Go!

+### Day 2

+- Review
+    - Opening problem as first problem from worksheet
+    - Lists
+    - Remind them quiz next class
+        - Practice quiz will be posted
+- Go over code and explain what each piece is holding

+#### Things they get confused by:

+- What the `b0_choices` and `b1_choices` lists means?
+- Why the variables ar